 CONSERVATION STATUS: Least concern.

 Virginia opossums are common backyard mammals the size of housecats, and the only marsupials (pouched animals) in the US.
 They spend a lot of their time climbing trees, fences, and overgrown hedges in search of food and as a safe way of traveling.
 In the spring, you may even see a mother carrying her young on her back!

-Opossums resemble giant rats, although they are not closely related to rodents.
+Opossums resemble cat-sized rats, although in reality they are not closely related to rodents.
 They are cat-sized with grey fur and a hairless tail.
 Their paws look like hands.
-They have many teeth, which, unlike those of rodents, are not adapted for gnawing.
+They have many teeth, which, unlike those of rodents, are pointed and not adapted for gnawing.

 Opossums are semi-arboreal, meaning that they spend time both in trees and on the ground.
 They are nocturnal, and in the daytime they rest in sheltered locations, often above the ground.

 They mate between December and the following October, typically giving birth in the spring.
 Their nests are often located in tree cavities, overgrown hedges, or the abandoned dens of other animals.
 As soon as they are born, the young crawl into the marsupium, or pouch, and continue their development.
 Older young are sometimes seen riding on the mother's back or following her in a line as she forages.